rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 Equipped with parametricity and types that precisely maps to our domain objects, we have managed to encode useful information at the type-level, which was then translated into discipline imposed on the implementation, ultimately letting the types drive our design.

 By following a type-driven design approach, we have used types to express a plan (**what** we want to accomplish), then we implement the program (**how** we want to accomplish) in such a way that the types must be satisfied.
-The type-checker became our assistant and verified properties for us.
+The type-checker becomes our assistant and verifies properties along the process for us.

 However, that comes at a cost.
 Arguably, both type-signatures and implementations may have become more complex, and we mixed two concerns (predicate + transformation).
 Being pragmatic, sometimes a less precise design *may* serve us just as good.